avic7/Operation-Analytics-and-Investigating-Metric-Spike/README.md

 Case Study 1: Job Data Analysis
-We will be working with a table named job_data with the following columns:
-job_id: Unique identifier of jobs
-actor_id: Unique identifier of actor
-event: The type of event (decision/skip/transfer).
-language: The Language of the content
-time_spent: Time spent to review the job in seconds.
-org: The Organization of the actor
-ds: The date in the format yyyy/mm/dd (stored as text).
+We will be working with a table named job_data with the following columns: a)job_id: Unique identifier of jobs b)actor_id: Unique identifier of actor c)event: The type of event (decision/skip/transfer). d)language: The Language of the content e)time_spent: Time spent to review the job in seconds. f)org: The Organization of the actor g)ds: The date in the format yyyy/mm/dd (stored as text).

 Tasks:
 1.Jobs Reviewed Over Time: